Authenticate Marketing Calls from Banks

 SMS Sender Registration Scheme

-• In order to help members of the public verify the identities of SMS senders, the SMS Sender Registeration Scheme ("Scheme") is implemented on 28 December 2023.
+• In order to help members of the public verify the identities of SMS senders, the SMS Sender Registration Scheme ("Scheme") is implemented on 28 December 2023.
 All Registered Senders under the Scheme have started using Registered SMS Sender IDs with prefix "#" to send SMS to local subscribers of mobile services in Hong Kong.

 • A participating company or organisation is required to apply to OFCA to become a Registered Sender, and register its SMS Sender ID(s) with prefix "#".
 The relevant registrations are recorded in the SMS Sender Registry ("Registry") established by OFCA for public information.
 Only those companies or organisations being Registered Senders are able to send SMS using their Registered SMS Sender IDs with prefix "#".
 With such arrangements, members of the public receiving SMS in Hong Kong can easily identify whether the SMS is from a Registered Sender by looking at the prefix "#" in the SMS Sender ID.